nortikin/sverchok/docs/nodes/generator/torusKnot.rst

 Inputs
 ------

-All inputs will accept single values.
+All inputs are vectorized and they will accept single or multiple values.

 - **Major Radius**    [1]
 - **Minor Radius**    [1]